Plan for homeless 'pods' in Norfolk countryside

 - Credit: Google

-The pods were erected without permission on land at All Saints Barn on Fincham’s Farm, near the villages of North Lopham and Garboldisham.
+The landlord at All Saints Barn, near the villages of North Lopham and Garboldisham, has applied for permission to build the pods, which will be at least partly run by local charity Fincham's Turn Around Stays.

-The charity behind them, Emmaus Norfolk and Waveney, is now seeking retrospective approval for the one-bedroomed pods.

-It is also asking for permission for some other recent changes, such as the conversion of a goat's shed into a one-bedroom home to be used by a warden.
+The landlord is also asking for permission for some other proposed changes, such as the conversion of a goat's shed into a one-bedroom home to be used by a warden.

-A statement submitted in support of the application describes the charity as an "organisation which provides homeless people with a stable home, meaningful work and sense of belonging within a supportive community environment within which to re-build their lives".

-A communal kitchen for group cooking sessions and a communal lounge will be available in a farmhouse on the site, and a barn is planned for conversion so it can be used for workshops, yoga and creative indoor activities.
+A communal kitchen for group cooking sessions and a communal lounge is planned to be available in a farmhouse on the site, and a barn is planned for conversion so it can be used for workshops, yoga and creative indoor activities.